madhavgarg2213/AI_LC_Debugger/README.md

 4. **Configure the Extension**
    - Click the extension icon in your Chrome toolbar
-   - Enter your OpenAI API key
+   - Enter your Google Gemini API key
    - Click "Save & Continue"

 ## Usage